Towns and Villages of Transylvania Tour

 Day 5

 Sighisoara, another UNESCO site in Transylvania, is the next stop on your trip.
 Built by the Germans about 800 years ago, the medieval citadel of Sighisoara looks like a perfect postcard.
 It is the best-preserved citadel in Romania, a stunning combination of cobblestone streets, medieval walls, massive watchtowers, and old architecture.
 Add to these the House of Vlad Dracul, allegedly the birthplace of Dracula.
-You’ll visit the Clock Tower, the symbol of Sighisoara, and the Church on the Hill, one of the citadel's oldest buildings.
+You’ll visit the Clock Tower, the symbol of Sighisoara, and the Church on the Hill, one of the oldest buildings of the citadel.

 Day 6